YEfeEnhos/Veritas_AI_Voice_Powered_PDF_Chatter/README.md

 ```
  Then run the previous script again.

  3. Obtain an API key from OpenAI and add it to the .env file in the project directory.
+The key can be found in the six-page document we have shared.
  ```.env
 OPENAI_API_KEY=your-openai-api-key
 ```
 4. Obtain an API key from AssemblyAPI and add it to the .streamlit/secrets.toml and configure.py file in the project directory.
+The key can be found in the six-page document we have shared.
  ```python
 api_key = "your-assemblyai-api-key"
 ```